 In an experiment with two levels of an independent categorical variable you observe the following values of the dependent variable for 10 subjects (five were tested under level 1 and five under level 2).
-Compute the mean of each group and then fit a linear model to the data using R. Is there a meaningful difference between the means of the two groups?
+Compute the mean and standard deviation of each group and then fit a linear model to the data using R to test if there is a meaningful difference between the means of the two groups?
 Explain your conclusion.

-Level 1 Level 2
+Level 1

-Subject Dependent Subject Dependent
+Subject Dependent

-1 8.0 6 10.0
+1 8.0

-2 9.0 7 9.5
+2 9.0

-3 7.5 8 11.0
+3 7.5

-4 7.0 9 9.0
+4 7.0

-5 8.5 10 10.5
+5 8.5

-Mean Mean
+Mean

+Standard Deviation